 To really get your dough to stretch out well while rolling it out, let it rest a couple of times.
 This will let the dough relax and then you can continue to stretch it out even more.

-Fingertips and hands to a better job in rolling out your dough than a rolling pin, if you use a rolling pin the dough may become tough.
+Fingertips and hands to a better job in rolling out your dough than a rolling pin, if you use a rolling pin the dough may become tough, if you process it too much.
+Ideally touch the dough as little as possible when stretching it out.

 Resist the urge to add extra flour in the dough when working with the dough.
 It is ok if your dough is sticky.